-When the Defendants in this case have not one, two, but three expert medical witnesses who will render the same opinions, they do not need a fourth.
+When the Defendants have not one, two, but three expert medical witnesses who will render the same opinions, they do not need a fourth.
 Dr. Jones would ostensibly be the fourth doctor to render the opinion regarding Mr. Smith’s “non-compliance” with managing his diabetes.

 Dr. Jones is also an endocrinologist.
 None of the Plaintiff’s witnesses are endocrinologists.
 The Plaintiff did not name any endocrinologist as a rebuttal witness because the Defendants never named an endocrinologist as an expert witness.
 It is unfairly prejudicial for the Plaintiff to now have to rebut the expert testimony of an expert in a field of endocrinology with trial only a mere two weeks away.

-- This Court has previously struck Plaintiff’s expert witness Dr. Benson for a much less severe violation of the Scheduling order.
+- This Court has previously struck the Plaintiff’s expert witness Dr. Benson for a much less severe violation of the Scheduling Order.

 The discovery laws should be applied equally to all parties in this case.
 Plaintiff’s violation resulted in the exclusion of expert witness testimony— and so should the Defendants.

 - The emergency nature of this Motion.

 With Dr. Jones’s videotaped deposition scheduled for July 23, 2018, the Plaintiff respectfully requests that this Honorable Court render a ruling on this Motion in advance of Dr. Jones’s deposition, or in the alternate, postpone Dr. Jones’s videotaped deposition until such time that the Court has the opportunity to rule on the Emergency Motion.